-This is a delicate subject to write, but that many people try to understand.
-Why don't Japanese own the custom of shaving the bottoms?
-Is there a specific reason to let pubic hairs turn into a forest?
-In this article we will understand the whole subject.
+This is a delicate subject to write, but one that many people try to understand.
+Why don't Japanese women have a habit of shaving their vagina?
+Is there a specific reason for letting pubic hair become a forest?
+In this article, we will understand the whole subject.

-Japanese women aren’t the only ones with the habit of not shaving pubic hair.
-Chinese and other nationalities of Asia, Europe and Africa also have the same custom.
-Westerners for some reason have created the idea that shaving their hair is a sign of hygiene, but forget that the hair grows to protect the parties.
+Japanese women are not the only ones with the habit of not shaving pubic hair.
+Chinese and other nationalities from Asia, Europe, and Africa also have the same custom.
+Westerners, for some reason, created the idea that shaving hair is a sign of hygiene, but they forget that hair is growing to protect the parts.

-Just as a man totally shaved in Brazil is something shameful and strange, Japanese feel the same way if they are completely unprotected.
-Although pubic hair is not trimmed, the hair on the armpit and beard is seen as a lack of hygiene in Japan and should be trimmed.
+In the same way that a man totally shaved in Brazil is something shameful and strange, Japanese women feel the same way if they are completely unprotected.
+Although pubic hair is not trimmed, hair on the armpit and beard is seen as unhygienic in Japan and must be trimmed.

 The real question should be: Why do Westerners shave pubic hair!

-How did the custom of not shaving pubic hair shave?
+How did the custom of not shaving pubic hair come about?

-Like most Japanese customs, China had some influence on this issue.
-Only we should look at the reality of our ancestors, where I doubt enough that they trimmed the hairs.
+Like most Japanese customs, China has had some influence on this issue.
+Only we should look at the reality of our ancestors, where I highly doubt that they trimmed their hair.

-Currently, in all countries women have the decision to scrape their low parts or not.
-She is often shaved thinking of pleasing man or following local customs.
-In the West it is even more common to scrape because of the heat, where sweat can cause itching and even fungi if there is no sanitization.
+Currently, in all countries women have the decision to shave their lower parts or not.
+It is often shaved with a view to pleasing the man or following local customs.
+In the West it is even more common to shave because of the heat, where sweat can cause itching and even fungi if there is no hygiene.

-It may not have much relationship, but in China there was a proverb of Confucius where he says that the fur is sacred:
+It may not have much of a connection, but in China there was a proverb by Confucius which says that the hair is sacred:

-Our Bodies - All our skin and skin, are received from our parents and we should not presume or hurt them.
-This is the beginning of piety affiliate (Chapter 1 of the Book Piety Branch;
+Our Bodies - All of our hair and skin are received from our parents and we should not presume or hurt them.
+This is the beginning of filian piety (Chapter 1 of the Filial Piety Book 孝經);

-This proverb does not mean much, but it can leave an idea that the Japanese and other Asians consider as an important part of their own by the private parts.
-Let’s understand more about this ahead.
+This proverb does not mean much, but it can leave an impression that the Japanese and other Asians consider their intimate hair to be an important part.
+We will understand more about this ahead.

-The real reason is simple, the Japanese don't care if they’re shaved or not.
-But there are several comments on this subject that can give a good idea of why Japanese women do not scrape their pubic hair:
+The real reason is simple, the Japanese don't care if it's shaved or not.
+But there are several comments on this subject that can give a good idea of why Japanese women do not shave their pubic hair:

-Puberty - For Japanese hairs, pubic hair is a sign of puberty, removing them entirely is like a sign of immaturity or a refusal to adulthood.
+Puberty - For Japanese women, pubic hair is a sign of puberty, removing them completely is like a sign of immaturity or a refusal to adulthood.

-Onsens – Can you imagine a Japanese fully shaved on an onsen while the others are fully capping their parts?
+Onsens - Imagine a Japanese woman totally shaved in an onsen, while the others are totally covering their parts?
 The forest serves as a protection!
-If someone does this, it can generate gossip and get undue attention.
+If someone does this, it can generate gossip and draw undue attention.

-Prostitution - There are reports that Japanese prostitutes from formerly shaved their pubic hair during the Edo period.
-Women don’t shave their hair so they don’t be associated with prostitutes.
+Prostitution - There are reports that Japanese prostitutes in the past shaved their pubic hair during the Edo period.
+Women do not shave their hair in order not to be associated with prostitutes.

-Lack of need – In Japan there is no hellish heat all year round as in Brazil, Japanese people do not feel bothered by the fur, so they have no need to remove them.
+Lack of necessity - In Japan there is no such hell heat all year round as in Brazil, Japanese women are not bothered by hair, so they have no need to remove it.

-The hairs mean adulthood and maturity, they are something to be proud of and not to get rid of.
+Hair means adulthood and maturity, they are something to be proud of and not get rid of.

-By the scraped is equal to a White Stone in the Mahjong
+Shaved hair is like a White Stone in Mahjong

-There is a Japanese term to refer to the pubian parts scraped or with few by (prepubescent) called paipan (パイパン).
-The term is also often used to refer to problems where hair snot growing (Glabro).
+There is a Japanese term to refer to the pubic parts that are shaved or sparse (pre-pubescent) called paipan (パイパン).
+The term is also often used to refer to problems where hair is not growing (Glabrous).

-This term originated from the Chinese who is also a white dragon piece of Mahjong’s game.
-This piece is an all-white tile that represents ended up becoming the representation of the absence of female hair.
+This term originated from Chinese 白板 which is also a white dragon piece from the Mahjong game.
+This piece is an all white tile that represents turned out to be the representation of the absence of female hair.

-The term paipan became popular after it entered the fetish of shaved genitals in Japanese culture because of Western pornography.
-The impact was very low on Japanese culture and the market for girls without hair did not become profitable in Japan, thus showing that the Japanese prefer women with pubic hair.
+The term paipan became popular after the fetish of shaved genitals entered Japanese culture because of Western pornography.
+The impact was very low on Japanese culture and the hairless girls market has not become profitable in Japan, thus showing that Japanese people prefer women with pubic hair.

-Interestingly pubic hairs do not usually prevail in adult animes and manga, probably due to the gigantic difficulty of drawing them.
+Curiously, pubic hair does not usually prevail in adult anime and manga, probably due to the enormous difficulty in drawing them.

-For newsletters I’ll leave a list of vocabularies below:
+For newsletters I will leave a list of vocabularies below:

 |お毛々||okeke||pubic hair (slang)|

-Are the low parts of The Japanese trimmed?
+Are the low parts of Japanese women trimmed?

-By nature, not many hair softened in the Japanese, so much so that there are men who never had to shave.
-For that same reason, but of 50% of Japanese women, they never had to trim or cut their bottoms.
+By nature, many Japanese people do not grow a lot of hair, so much so that there are men who never had to shave.
+For that same reason, but from 50% of Japanese women, they never had to trim or cut their bottoms.

-News Post Seven and an online research agency say that approximately 26% of Japanese people often remove hair sons that are in the bikini line.
-Another 23% of Japanese often trim to get shorter, while 7% totally removepubic hairs.
+The News Post Seven website and an online research agency say that approximately 26% of Japanese women usually remove the hair that is in the bikini line.
+Another 23% of Japanese women usually trim to make it shorter, while 7% completely removes pubic hair.

-I hope this article has clarified once and for all its doubts about the culture of pubic hair in Japan.
+I hope that this article has cleared up once and for all your doubts regarding the pubic hair culture in Japan.
 It is very impolite to write such an article, but the curiosities evolving these customs are very interesting.

-What did you think of it?
-What’s your opinion about the Japanese not trimming their hair?
-If you liked the article leave your comments and share it with friends.
-Read also:
+What did you think of the subject?
+What is your opinion about Japanese women not trimming their hair?
+If you liked the article leave your comments and share with friends.
+Read too: